netrunner4/CTF_writeups/2023/Kalmar/cards.md

 QUIT
 221 Goodbye.
 ```
-Here we can see that user conncets to server, chooses directory (342) and recieves one byte of data which is part of the flag
+Here we can see that user conncets to server, chooses directory (342) and recieves one byte of data which is part of the flag.
 So now we can use `data` filter in wireshark to see all flag's parts, but they sent in random order

 To find out which letter is connected to which directory we can use this filter (N is number of stream):

 `data or (frame contains "CWD" or frame contains "BINARY") and tcp.stream eq N`

 And this way we can connect each directory to its letter - first data packet sent after packet containing BINARY has part of flag corresponding to directory number in chosen stream.
 Do this to all streams and get flag